seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 the spot `?symbols=` list and priced only from `cachedFutTickers`; the dead-market detector works on `count` alone.

-**Consequence 2 — a ghost spot pair does not revoke the declaration.**
+**Consequence 2 — a ghost spot pair does not revoke the declaration (inv.
+41).**
 `data-api.binance.vision` still answers for `XMRUSDT` and `LITUSDT` with a delisted, zero-volume row.
 The row exists; the market does not.
-Classifying by what the host returned disagreed with the declaration and showed up not as an error but as a permanently degraded `status` (inv.
-41).
+Classifying by what the host returned disagreed with the declaration and showed up as a permanently degraded `status`.

 **Consequence 3 — the bench divergence in §7 is a source property.** The backtest reconciles with production on 25 of 28 coins; the three that diverge by 7–9 pp on